 [The site was] apparently not designed as a grave… Not all the excavated length was utilised.
 It may be an indication that other means were first used to dispose of the body, but after the grave had been dug.
 The maximum depth was 1.2m… [It was] well-constructed, by someone who appears to have known what they were doing” – SJP, Forensic Archaeologist

-My hunch is that this was an opportunistic act, either upon hearing about my father’s plans, or upon seeing such a large and freshly dug hole in his garden.
-My mother is convinced that this was all a set up, and it certainly feels that way at times, but I’m rather more sceptical about such conspiracy theories.
+In my view, this was an opportunistic act, either upon hearing about my father’s plans, or upon seeing such a large and freshly dug hole in his garden.
+A lot of people say U was set up, and it certainly feels that way at times, but I’m a little more sceptical about such conspiracy theories.
 Whoever these people were, they may not have known that I was due to order concrete for the site once it had been dug out and prepared.
 Indeed, my coming along may well have interrupted their activities.
 One thing is for sure though, whoever killed my father either had extensive building experience themselves, or knew someone who did.
 Moreover, it would have been quite impossible for a single person to do it on their own – and in less than 3 hours – as the prosecution somehow claim that I did.

 For now, this all remains purely speculative, and I can only second-guess their true motivations.
 It was a cruel twist of fate indeed that I should find myself so inextricably linked to my father’s burial, but I am convinced that my innocence will be revealed with good science.